garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/model.md

 a simplification of reality
-- an abstraction that exposes interesting properties whiles
+- an abstraction that exposes interesting properties while suppressing unnecessary detail (without writing the complete implementation)